JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

     Repeat block creates a loop to iterate over certain steps(blocks).
 We will create a repeat loop that allows 3 retries if the authentication fails.

-    Create a Repeat block after the `Result Object` block
+    Create a Repeat block after the `Create result object` block

     ![](../../../assets/agama-create-repeat.png)